 This is all very well, but how does the workshop achieve this?

-What’s obvious from the get-go is that the 2-day course is an incredibly interactive one, with plenty of time spent hands-on with a specific software package (the workshop I attended used Design-Expert 10, although we do also deliver this training using SAS JMP).
+What’s obvious from the get-go is that the 2-day course is an incredibly interactive one, with plenty of time spent hands-on with a specific software package (the workshop I attended used Design-Expert, although we do also deliver this training using SAS JMP).
 Throughout the course, we’re asked to build various experimental designs and tackle process challenges; however, rather than analysing pre-existing datasets, it makes for a much more interesting discussion if we’re generating and analysing our own data.
-As such, within minutes of the workshop starting we’re simulating experiments via ProSim - a tool developed in-house specifically for use during Prism training workshops that allows attendees to simulate experimental results, based on various real-world scenarios built into it.
+As such, within minutes of the workshop starting we’re simulating experiments via ProSim - one of many tools we've developed in-house specifically for use during our training workshops.
+This particular tool allows attendees to simulate experimental results, based on various real-world scenarios built into it.

 From there, we’re soon exploring experimental strategies and delving into the world of full factorials and fractional factorial designs.
 It’s a genuinely uplifting experience when – having faced an unnerving number of factors (and their interactions), levels and response variables – you’re able to test effects, detect curvature, understand aliasing and dabble with screening designs confidently in the space of one day.